nowisesys/uup-application/README.md

-UUP-APPLICATION - Run monitored action
+UUP-APPLICATION
 ==========================================

-Classes for running monitored command.
-Supports running same action both from CLI and HTTP requests.
+Run the same command action both for CLI command line and HTTP requests with monitoring.

 ### ACTIONS: